TheLinuxITGuy/Chromie-Dragonflight/README.md

 - Item rarity on Character

 ## 🐞 Known issues
-- Fixed all errors i encountered so far.
+- Fixed all errors encountered so far.

 ## 🌟 Special thanks